j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 6. That's it!
 Your phone should reboot into newly updated Ubuntu Touch.

 ## Fixes to known issues
 - WiFi will not reconnect by default.
-To fix this, run `nmtui` on the device, select Edit a connection, select your WiFi connection, empty the Device field, select <OK> and quit.
+To fix this, run `nmcli c modify "YOUR WIFI SSID HERE" "802-11-wireless.mac-address" ""` on the device.
 - Sometimes the device may get stuck on the Samsung logo.
 To try and fix this, reboot into TWRP and run the following commands
 ```
 umount external_sd